 - The student was activated for compulsory military service

-Parking Fee Refunds
+Parking Permit Refunds

 Information on this Web site is subject to change without notice.
 Every effort is made to ensure that information is current and accurate.
 The statements found on this Web site are for informational purposes only.